srobo/kitbook/docs/competition/matches/match-scoring.md

 You are not responsible for:
 - Making sure a match starts with the correct number of teams -- that is down to the shepherds.

+### Summary of the most important rules & regulations for SR2019:

+- A token is considered to be ‘in’ a zone if either:
+  - Three corners of the token are in contact with the floor area inside the zone.
+Corners touching tape are not in the zone, tokens on Robots, or standing on their edges are not in the zone.
+  - The token is touching *only* other tokens (not robots, not the floor), which themselves are 'in'.

+- A robot is considered to be 'in' a zone if:
+  - The exact center of the flagpole is above the zone (if it's directly above the coloured tape, it's not in the zone).

 ### Scoring